 - Take bus or van to Sabang

 Pro tip: Many Palawan guides online warn that you won’t have internet access in many destinations on the island.
 We were worried about this so we booked all our accommodation ahead of time before leaving Puerto Princesa.
 Turns out, this wasn’t necessary at all.
 We were able to stay connected everywhere we went with our Globe data plan.
 I was even able to get all my online work done in each place.
 In retrospect, I wouldn’t have planned so far ahead in order to have more flexibility at each stop.

 Day 4-8 : Sabang

-Most people head to Sabang as a day trip from Puerto Princesa to see the Underground River.
+Most people head to Sabang as a day trip from Puerto Princesa to do the Underground River boat tour.
 Instead of a day trip, I HIGHLY recommend staying in Sabang for a few nights instead.
 It’s truly a hidden gem.
 Unlike other popular Palawan destinations, you’ll have this place practically to yourself.
 We only stayed for two nights, but wish we could have extended for a couple more.

 - Arrive in the afternoon, get settled, and pick up dinner on the beach